Spelling suggestion: Algorithms

 A list of frequently misspelled words, possibly including multi-word phrases, can simply be consulted to see if any of the input words or phrases are listed.

 To make use of a dictionary without a pre-existing mapping from misspellings to corrections, the typical technique is to calculate the edit distance between an input word and any given word in the dictionary.
 The Levenshtein distance metric considers an "edit" to be the insertion, deletion, or substitution (with another letter) of one letter.
 The Damerau–Levenshtein distance adds transpositions (the swapping of neighboring letters).
 Dictionary words that are an edit distance of 1 away from the input word are considered highly likely as corrections, edit distance 2 less likely, and edit distance 3 sometimes included in suggestions and sometimes ignored.

 A text corpus can be summed up as a dictionary of known words, with a frequency of appearance for each word.
 This can be used to sort the spelling suggestions.
 For example, if there are multiple suggestions of edit distance 1, the words that appear most frequently in the corpus are most likely to be the desired correction.

 Because a dictionary of known words is very large, calculating the edit distance between an input word and every word in the dictionary is computationally intensive and thus relatively slow.
 Various data structures can be utilized to speed up storage lookups, such as BK-trees.
 A faster approach adopted by Peter Norvig generates all the permutations from an input word of all possible edits.
 For a word of length n and an alphabet of size a, for edit distance 1 there are at most n deletions, n-1 transpositions, a*n alterations, and a*(n+1) insertions.
 Using only the 26 letters in the English alphabet, this would produce only 54*n+25 dictionary lookups, minus any duplicates (which depends on the specific letters in the word).
 This is relatively small when compared to a dictionary of hundreds of thousands of words.
 However, tens or hundreds of thousands of lookups might be required for edit distance 2 and greater.
-A further innovation adopted by Wolf Garbe, known as SymSpell ("sym" as in "symmetry") speeds the input-time calculation by utilizing the fact that only permutations involving deletions need to be generated for input words if the same deletion permutations are per-calculated on the dictionary.
+A further innovation adopted by Wolf Garbe, known as SymSpell ("sym" as in "symmetry") speeds the input-time calculation by utilizing the fact that only permutations involving deletions need to be generated for input words if the same deletion permutations are pre-calculated on the dictionary.